pietroggs/PeacePad/README.md

 # PeacePad
- Opensource notepad made with svelte
+ Opensource notepad made with svelte (in production)

 -Tailwind
 -TablerIcons